RJoshi141/RJoshi141/README.md

 # ✨ Hi there!
 I'm Ritika Joshi

 Welcome to my little corner of GitHub!
-I'm a passionate developer who loves turning ideas into fun, functional, and creative projects.
+I love turning ideas into fun, functional, and creative projects.

 Pull up a chair, browse around, and feel free to connect—I’d love to chat about cool ideas or collaborate on something amazing!